Falling from the Sky: Flight 174: Plot

 Two years earlier, on July 23, 1983, at Dorval Airport in Montreal, the ground crew of Canada World Airways struggles to convert gallons into liters and pounds into kilograms as they prepare to refuel a brand-new Boeing 767 bound for Edmonton.
-This is the first aircraft in the fleet to use the metric system and they make a terrible conversion error.
+This is the first aircraft in the fleet to use the metric system and their unfamiliarity causes them to make a conversion error.
 Meanwhile, Beth Pearson (Mariette Hartley) drives her husband, Captain Robert Pearson (William Devane), to the airport, unusually anxious about hosting her in-laws later that day.
-Elsewhere in Montréal, First Officer Maurice Quintal (Scott Hylands) reluctantly agrees to cover for an injured colleague, leaving behind his terminally ill wife.
+In Montréal, First Officer Maurice Quintal (Scott Hylands) reluctantly agrees to cover for an injured colleague, leaving behind his terminally ill wife.

-The two airmen feel uneasy about their 767 having an inoperative fuel gauge but are somewhat reassured to see the ground crew measuring the quantity of fuel in the tanks: 20,345 kg, or so they believe, more than enough to take them to Edmonton.
+The two airmen feel uneasy about their 767 having an inoperative fuel gauge but are reassured to see the ground crew measuring the quantity of fuel in the tanks: 20,345 kg (or so they believe), more than enough to take them to Edmonton.
 Their Flight Management Computer will constantly indicate the quantity on board.
 After a delay, the passengers board flight 174, including Rick Dion (Winston Rekert), the airline's chief mechanic, as well as his wife and three-year-old boy.

 After takeoff, Dion visits the pilots the flight deck.
 Their conversation is suddenly interrupted by a series of beeps indicating a failure in one of the fuel pumps.
 After activating the cross-feeding valve between the tanks, the alarm stops.
-Later, another pump failure is signaled and the crew realizes that their problem is not with the fuel pumps, which are working.
-Quintal revisits the notepad used by the ground crew in Montréal and discovers they loaded 20,345 pounds (instead of kilograms) of fuel, less than half what they should have.
+Another pump failure is signaled and the crew realizes that their problem is not with the fuel pumps.
+Quintal checks the notepad used by the ground crew in Montréal and discovers they loaded 20,345 pounds (instead of kilograms) of fuel, less than half what they should have.